More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: A microscopic model of single myosin II minifilaments

 To motivate how the different terms in our hydrodynamic description of actomyosin scale with the concentration of available ATP, we examine a simple model that aims to capture the statistics of the bound status of the $N\approx50$ individual head groups that belong to a single myosin II minifilament.

-We approximate the canonical five-step ATP cross-bridge cycle \cite{alberts_molecular_2002} by a two-step process where headgroups bind to actin with a constant rate $k_\mathrm{on}$, and unbind with a rate $k_\mathrm{off} \propto \text{[ATP]}$ (Fig.~\ref{fig:microscopicModel}a-b).
-Headgroups are assumed to act independently, neglecting any potential load dependence \cite{debold_slip_2005,stam_isoforms_2015} and/or mechanical cooperativity \cite{walcott_mechanical_2012,kaya_coordinated_2017}.
-When $n$ headgroups are bound, therefore, the rate of an additional binding is simply $(N-n)k_\mathrm{on}$, whilst the rate of unbinding is $n\,k_\mathrm{off}$.
-This results in a ladder-like stochastic process of headgroup binding and unbinding that inevitably ends with myosin II minifilament dissociation ({\it i.e.}, no headgroups bound).
+We approximate the canonical five-step ATP cross-bridge cycle \cite{alberts_molecular_2002} using a two-step process where myosin heads bind to actin at a constant rate $k_\mathrm{on}$, and unbind with a rate $k_\mathrm{off} \sim \text{[ATP]}$ (Fig.~\ref{fig:microscopicModel}a-b).
+For the latter, we only assume that the off rate is monotonically increasing with ATP, and do not attempt to infer the exact proportionality with ATP.
+Otherwise, different heads are assumed to act independently, without considering any potential load dependence \cite{debold_slip_2005,stam_isoforms_2015} and/or mechanical cooperativity \cite{walcott_mechanical_2012,kaya_coordinated_2017}.
+When $n$ heads are bound, therefore, the rate of additional binding is simply $(N-n)k_\mathrm{on}$, whilst the rate of unbinding is $n\,k_\mathrm{off}$.
+This results in a ladder-like stochastic process of head binding and unbinding that inevitably ends with the dissociation of myosin II minifilaments ({\it, i.e.}, no heads bound).

-Notably, the master equation associated with the above process can be solved recursively to yield the mean first passage time to myosin II minifilament dissociation, $\langle T_0\rangle$, having started with only one bound headgroup (SM Sec.~3 \cite{supp_al-izzi}).
-This demonstrates that higher concentrations of ATP increase the ratio of off- to on-rates and therefore decrease myosin II minifilament residence times, which is qualitatively in line with more complex models of myosin II minifilaments in the limit of low load \cite{erdmann_sensitivity_2016,albert_stochastic_2014} and experimental observations of the duty ratio of myosin I proteins \cite{Veigel1999a}.
-Specifically, for all appreciable levels of ATP, $\langle T_0\rangle\sim k_\text{on}/k_\text{off}$, irrespective of the number of headgroups, $N$, in a given minifilament (Fig.~\ref{fig:microscopicModel}c).
+In particular, the master equation associated with the above process can be solved recursively to yield the mean first passage time to dissociation of a myosin II minifilament, $\langle T_0\rangle$, having started with a single bound head (Appendix \ref{sec:app3}).
+This shows that higher concentrations of ATP increase the ratio of off- to on-rates and therefore decrease residence times of myosin II minifilaments, which is qualitatively in line with more complex models of myosin II minifilaments in the low load limit \cite{erdmann_sensitivity_2016,albert_stochastic_2014} and experimental observations of the duty ratio of myosin I proteins \cite{Veigel1999a}.
+Specifically, for all appreciable levels of ATP, $\langle T_0\rangle\sim k_\text{on}/k_\text{off}$, regardless of the number of heads, $N$, in a given minifilament (Fig.~\ref{fig:microscopicModel}c).
 Despite the fact that the minifilament population comprises oligomers of different lengths, we may therefore treat all minifilaments equally when referring to the dependence of their kinetics ({\it i.e.}, their residence times) on ATP.
-This means that the quantity $k$--- the `bare' ratio of mini-filament off- to on-rates--- which appears in our hydrodynamic model, must scale with $1/\langle T_0\rangle$, and hence $k\propto [ATP]$.
+This means that the quantity $k$--- the bare ratio of minifilament off-to-on-rates--- which appears in our hydrodynamic model must scale with $1/\langle T_0\rangle$, and hence $k\propto [ATP]$.